drewfurgiuele/Import-RegisteredServers/README.md

 ## Important Notes:

 1. It’s mentioned above, but bears repeating: this requires the SQL Server PowerShell module.
 Go download it already!
-2. If you run the script and you see servers show up in your settings, but not in SQL Ops Studio, try restarting the application.
+2. If you run the script and you see servers show up in your settings, but not in Azure Data Studio, try restarting the application.
 It can be a little finicky about that.
 3. The function can take two optional parameters:
    1. `-PathToSettingsFile`  will allow you to specify a different user settings file.
 By default, the script will read your $env:AppData  variable to determine the default location, but if it can’t find it there, you can override where it looks with this parameter.
    2. `-SaveTo`  is similar, except your have your output saved somewhere else instead of overwriting your existing file